mj2984/SoundIO.jl/README.md

 The library offers versatile synchronization methods for both system-level event handling and its built-in streaming mechanisms.
 System-level events like `wait(device)` or `wait(context)` utilize a **native blocking wait** for zero-CPU idling during system changes.
 The provided synchronizers for audio streams reflect specialized performance philosophies: the **Frozen Audio Buffer** uses **event-driven notifications** for efficient task sleeping, while the **Audio Callback Synchronizer** employs **deterministic spin-waiting** to bypass scheduler overhead—both of which serve as references for users implementing custom solutions.

 ---
+### 🧩 Extensible Stream Framework

+SoundIO.jl stays close to a minimal, high-performance philosophy, serving as a robust foundation for building high-level abstractions.
+By leveraging multiple dispatch and a type-specialized pipeline, the architecture makes it trivial to extend the engine for:

+*   **Custom Infrastructure:** Lock-free ring buffers, audio graphs, and complex DSP pipelines.
+*   **Reactive Processors:** Asynchronous, task-based processors and custom callback generators.

+Beyond audio, SoundIO.jl acts as a high-performance synchronous data transport layer.
+Using **Exclusive Mode** provides a transparent pipe that bypasses OS mixers—making it an ideal transport for:

+*   **Industrial & Medical:** Biomedical signals (ECG/EEG) and industrial sensor telemetry.
+*   **High-Precision Data:** Any streaming application requiring deterministic, low-latency delivery.
+---

 ## 🧱 Extensibility by Design
 SoundIO.jl stays close to a minimal, high-performance philosophy while using multiple dispatch to make high-level extensions trivial.
 The architecture is a foundation for building: